BGCG/project1/README.md

 ### **Programs, libraries and frameworks used** ###

-* GitHub - I used internent hosting site github.com to host this website
+* GitHub - The internet hosting site github.com to host this website
-* Gitpod - I used the gitpod developer platform to code my website and then was pushed to github
+* Gitpod - Gitpod developer platform was used to code my website and then was pushed to github
-* Google fonts - I used the Dongle font throughout this website from google fonts
+* Google fonts - Dongle font was used throughout this site and was downloaded from Google Fonts
-* fontawesome - the facebook, instagram and twiiter icons are from fontawesome.com
+* fontawesome - The facebook, Instagram and Twiiter icons are from fontawesome.com
 * Am I responsive? - to check that website looks good across different devices

 ## Credits ##

 ### **Content** ###

-Due to my beginner experience in web development, aspects of this project were loosely based on the code institute love runnning project - in particular the header and footer elements.
-Precisely I have used the wildcard margin and padding code, also used in the love running project, in order to improve control of position of content.
+Due to my beginner experience in web development, aspects of this project were loosely based on the Code Institute Love Runnning project - in particular the header and footer elements.
+Precisely, I have used the wildcard margin and padding code, also used in the love running project, in order to improve control of content positioning.

 Opacity hover effects of div elements on events page was taken from inspiration from [this w3 schools page](https://www.w3schools.com/css/css_image_transparency.asp).